Birmingham International railway station: Connection to Birmingham Airport

 A maglev service ran from the airport terminal to the station from 1984 until 1995.
 The train "flew" at an altitude of 15 mm over a track 620 m in length.
 It operated for nearly 11 years, but was scrapped because spare parts for the system were no longer available.
 It was temporarily replaced by a bus.

-The chosen replacement system, the Doppelmayr Cable Car Cable Liner Shuttle, was announced in late 2000 and construction started in 2001.
+The chosen replacement system, the Doppelmayr Cable Car Cable Liner shuttle, was announced in late 2000 and construction started in 2001.
 The Interchange was opened in March 2003.
-The system was originally known as SkyRail but in 2004 it was renamed AirRail Link.
+The system was known originally as SkyRail but, in 2004, it was renamed AirRail Link.

 The airport can also be reached via a dedicated fast bus service from Coleshill Parkway station, on the Birmingham to Peterborough Line.

 Connection to the National Exhibition Centre

 Undercover walkways, escalators and travelators connect the NEC buildings to the station and to the Air-Rail Link which, in turn, connects to Birmingham Airport.